 Go ahead and click on the Top Rage Clicks card.
 You’ll see a lightbox overlay with a full list.
 You can then click any item in the list and find sessions that contain those moments of frustration:

-The same process can be used for Top Dead Clicks or Top Error Clicks.
+As with looking at your Top Rage Clicks, the same process can be used for Top Dead Clicks or Top Error Clicks.

 (You can read up on Rage Clicks, Dead Clicks, and Error Clicks in this KB article.)